suncoast-devs/handbook/lessons/prework/algorithmic-thinking.md

 First, watch [this video](https://www.youtube.com/watch?v=cDA3_5982h8) where a father works with his two children to create an algorithm for making peanut butter and jelly sandwiches.
-Could you do better? (feel free to substitute any type of sandwich) Perhaps get a friend of family member to review your attempts!
+Could you do better? (feel free to substitute any type of sandwich) Perhaps get a friend or family member to review your attempts!
 The more strict they are, like the father in the video, the better.

 Next, we recommend a game to play.
 This game, while styled for young ones, is an